ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 1. satmut\_utils
 2. satmut\_align

-satmut\_align should be used to generate the BAM file accepted by satmut_utils sim.
+satmut\_align (a wrapper around bowtie2) should be used to generate the BAM file accepted by satmut_utils sim.
 If reads have been aligned with some other method, there is no guarantee sim will complete without error, as certain alignment tags output by bowtie2 are required for sim (e.g. MD tag).
+If input FASTQs have not been adapter trimmed, the user can call satmut\_trim (a wrapper around cutadapt) prior to alignment.

 ## Reference files